thewca/wca-regulations/wca-regulations_2012.md

 - 3e) The colours of puzzles must be solid and of uniform shade per face; each colour on the puzzle must be clearly distinct from other colours thereupon.
 - 3f) Stickers/tiles/textures/paint must not be thicker than 1.5 mm, or the generally available thickness for non-cube puzzles.
 - 3g) Puzzles may be refined internally by sanding or applying any form of lubricant.
 - 3h) Modifications that enhance the basic concept of a puzzle are not permitted.
-Examples of such enhancement include: new moves are possible, normal moves are impossible, more pieces or faces are visible, colours on the backside of the puzzle are visible, moves are done automatically, more or other solved states.
-[ACTION: Move examples to Guidelines]
 - 3i) "Pillowed" and other modified versions of puzzles are permitted if and only if the modification does not make any additional information available to the competitor (e.g. identity of faces). as compared to a non-pillowed version of the same puzzle.
 This is subject to the following exceptions and clarifications:
     - 3i1) Exception to 3i: Pillowed 7x7x7 cubes are permitted.
     - 3i2) "Stickerless" cubes, and other cubes whose face colours are visible inside the cube, are not permitted.